Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Findings from the Inaugural Cohort of SSAPC Demonstration Grantees

-Between 2016-2020, approximately $20 Million was appropriated for the Family Violence Prevention and Services Discretionary Grant: Specialized Services to Abused Parents and their Children (SSAPC).
-The 12 funded projects piloted innovations to strengthen system responses, improve capabilities to serve domestic violence (DV) impacted children and youth, alleviate DV related trauma impacts among child and adult survivors, and deepen relationships between children/youth and parents.
+Between 2016-2020, the Family Violence Prevention and Services program funded the Specialized Services to Abused Parents and their Children (SSAPC) grant program.
+The 12 funded projects piloted innovations to strengthen system responses, improve capabilities to serve domestic violence (DV) impacted children and youth, alleviate associated impacts among child and adult survivors, and deepen relationships between children/youth and parents.

 Grantees and their partners: